One of the biggest hurdles B2B companies face is sourcing quality leads, and lead funnels are the key to sustaining growth.

 But how do you create a funnel like this?
 Keep scrolling to find out.

-Whether you’re a newbie or a lead generating vet, ahead, I walk you through five beginner-friendly steps to building a lead generation funnel.
+Whether you’re a newbie or a lead-generating vet looking at how to build a lead funnel, let’s walk you through five beginner-friendly steps to creating the lead-generation funnel of your dreams.

 Step 1.
 Map your customer journey